The following information is provided with our compliments.

 - business assets sold within three years of the business ceasing

-- shares in a trading company, of which the individual is an officer or employee and either holds at least 5% of the ordinary share capital or acquired the shares under an EMI scheme
+- shares in a trading company, of which the individual is an officer or employee and either holds at least 5% of the ordinary share capital or acquired the shares under an EMI scheme; other detailed conditions apply

 - assets used by the shareholder’s personal company or partnership and sold at around the same time as 5% or more of either the company's shares or the partnership interest.